 Step4: Configuring the SSH keys

 In these steps, you will need to download both RSA and DSA keys and combine them in one single file.
 You can open these files using any text editor.
-Check this example how it will look like after combining the files – Download sample file

 - Once the files are combined create a folder with a name “.ssh” under Root Directory of the SFTP server for the user account you log in with

 - Place the key file which we have combined earlier in the .ssh folder

 There are a few things you should note about the process:

 - FPT server should be your own server which supports SFTP.
 You can’t use Adobe default FTP account as SFTP

 - There is no need for a password for authentication.
 Public key place under the .ssh folder will be used for authentication

 - The destination supports one-factor (PKI) authentication.
 If there is a two-factor challenge, the delivery of the report will fail.
 Make sure your server is not configured to attempt two-factor authentication